organix/uFork/fpga/ucode/instructionset.md

 TBD: use a similiar unencoded instructions to what excamer J1 and Harris RTX2010?
      For now, go with the canonical dual stack machine from Koopmans book (see README.md) Why?
 Three reasons:

 1. does not tie the ucode implementation to spefic fpga combination bool logic implementation
 2. dead easy to make the macro assembler (just symbol to uint16 translations and no machine word/cell packing)
 3. gives option to implement ucode instruction set via either hardwired with partial instruction decoding (see how the venerable 6502 did it) or ?nano?-code rom-logic

 Other possibilities considered:
-     * the aforementioned unencoded instructions
+* the aforementioned unencoded instructions (uFork_SM2 uses a variation on that theme)
 * risc-v or blaze cores: not chosen due to lack of code density

 Combinational logic design tricks to implement the ucode instruction set: